-As yet, no reliable system of biodiversity metrics is universally recognised for assessing the biodiversity footprint of businesses and financial institutions.
-There is currently no simple unit (similar to the tonnes of CO_2 equivalent for carbon footprint measurement) encompassing all facets of biodiversity that can be used to comprehensively measure the biodiversity footprint.
-In addition, to fully meet the needs of the financial sector, an indicator must meet the series of criteria presented in Table 3.
-Among the most important are its quantitative aspect, its ability to be aggregated (at the project, company or investment portfolio level) and its responsiveness to changes in the practices of the companies being evaluated.
+Although, as yet, no single, widely-accepted biodiversity metric has been officially adopted for assessing the biodiversity footprint of companies and financial institutions, some, such as the Mean Species Abundance (MSA), are nevertheless scientifically recognised and validated by international scientific bodies (CBD, IPBES, IPCC, etc.).
+The complexity of biodiversity and its many components cannot be restricted to a single unit of measurement.
+There is currently no simple unit (similar to the tonnes of CO2 equivalent for carbon footprint measurement) encompassing all facets of biodiversity that can be used to comprehensively measure the biodiversity footprint.

+In addition, to be considered as a sufficient compass and to fully meet the needs of the financial sector, an indicator must meet the series of criteria presented in Table 5.
+Among the most important are its quantitative aspect, its aggregative ability (at the project, company or investment portfolio level) and its sensitivity/ responsiveness to changes in the practices of the companies being evaluated.